DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/5-Download-CSR.png)

 5. Submit the downloaded Certificate Signing Request (CSR) to the Enterprise Root CA for obtaining an Intermediate CA certificate.
-Save this intermediate CA certificate on your computer and have it prepared for uploading in the upcoming prompt.
+Save this intermediate CA certificate on your disk and have it prepared for uploading in the upcoming prompt.

     :::info
-    Step 5 is executed outside of KEYNOA cloud environment.
+    Step 5 is executed outside of KEYNOA environment.
     :::

 6. Browse the Intermediate CA Certificate you saved on your disk in previous step.
 Upload it, and then click on 'Next'.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/6-Upload-Int-CA-Cert.png)

-7. The Intermediate CA, signed by the Enterprise Root CA, has been successfully uploaded to the KEYNOA cloud.
-This implies that the application certificates issued by the Intermediate CA are trusted by the Enterprise Root CA. Consequently, all device App Certificates are (indirectly) issued by the Enterprise Root CA.
+7. The Intermediate CA, signed by the Enterprise Root CA, has been successfully uploaded to KEYNOA.
+This implies that the application certificates issued by the Intermediate CA are trusted by the Enterprise Root CA. Consequently, all device application certificates are (indirectly) issued by the Enterprise Root CA.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/7-Upload-Successful.png)

-8. The newly created Intermediate CA will be listed as one of the Certificate Authority.
+8. The newly created Intermediate CA will be listed as Certificate Authority.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/8-IntCA-Listed.png)

-9. The newly created CA will also show up in the 'Certificate Authority' drop-down menu, while creating the OPCUA Template or the MQTT Data Hub.
+9. The newly created CA will also show up in the 'Certificate Authority' drop-down menu, while creating the OPC UA Template or the MQTT Data Hub.
 If it is selected, this CA issues the application certificate for either an OPC UA or an MQTT application respectively.